NateRickard/Xamarin.Cognitive.Speech/README.md

 ## Output Modes

-The Bing Speech API has two distinct output modes that yield different results.
-More information on each output mode [can be found in the documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/api-reference-rest/bingvoicerecognition#output-format).
+The Speech API has two distinct output modes that yield different results.
+More information on each output mode [can be found in the documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/concepts#output-format).

 ### Simple Output Mode